kaifmkhan/Bangalore_Price_Predictor/README.md

-# Bangalore House Price Predictor
+# Property Value Forecasting Hub

 This is basically a real estate price prediction website build using Machine Learning on a python flask server that uses the saved model to serve http requests.